-Window tinting is a popular car modification that offers a variety of benefits, including reducing heat and UV rays inside the car, increasing privacy, and enhancing the car’s appearance.
+Window tinting is a popular car modification that offers numerous benefits, including reducing heat and UV rays inside the car, increasing privacy, and enhancing the vehicle’s appearance.
 Window tint percentages refer to the amount of visible light that can pass through the tinted window.
 The lower the percentage, the darker the tint and the less light that can pass through.

 Understanding Tint Percentages